nagasudhirpulla/taming_python/blog/skills/setup_python_dev_env.md

 * Open the folder in Visual Studio Code using menu *File -> Open Folder*
 ![Open Folder in Visual Studio Code](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/open-folder-in-visual-studio-code.png)
 * Now you can create and manage python files in visual studio code

+* Manage folder files using the File Explorer tab in the left sidebar as shown below

 * Run python files using **Run Python File in Terminal** play button in the top-right side of the editor
 ![Using the run python file in terminal button](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/run-python-file-in-terminal-button.png)